Review and road test of the Subaru Outback

 Existing Outback owners won't want anything radically different to what was served up before - so most will like the evolutionary redesign that features here.
-This sixth generation version looks more athletic than before, but retains a tough and rugged demeanour that sets it apart from less capable segment rivals like Audi's A4 allroad and the Volkswagen Passat Alltrack.
+This sixth generation version looks more athletic than before, but retains a tough and rugged demeanour that sets it apart from less capable segment rivals like Volvo's V60 Cross Country and the Volkswagen Golf Alltrack.
 Prominent wheel arches surround the premium 18-inch alloy wheels that get fitted across the range.

 Market and Model

 Prices start at around £34,000 for the base 'Limited' version, rising to around £38,000 for the mid-range 'Field' model and around £39,500 for the top 'Touring' variant.
 All models are well equipped, with standard features like keyless entry, LED headlights with high beam assist and LED front fog lights.

 Across the range, there are a variety of seats options, from Nappa leather seats for a more luxurious feel in the Outback 'Touring', to more practical and durable water-repellent synthetic leather seats in the Outback 'Field'.
 Both front and rear seats enjoy heating to shoulder level with three temperature settings and a heated steering wheel takes the chill out of winter journeys.